Tribalnetwork/Portfolio-Network/.github/ISSUE_TEMPLATE/open-an-issue.md

 Please state clearly what is the expected output or result

 **Resources**
-- [ ] add links for other to follow and learn more about the issue
+- [ ] add links for others to follow and learn more about the issue
-- [ ] add links for other to follow and learn more about the issue
+- [ ] add links for others to follow and learn more about the issue